sanand0/til/til.md

 # Things I learned

+## Oct 2025

+- 02 Oct 2025.
+My laptop's mic is much better than my phone's mic, surprisingly.
+When recording conversations, it's better to leave my laptop open and record than use the phone's recording app.
+- 01 Oct 2025.
+What I'd like to do next, maybe, is build a boutique "AI Studio".
+Small group of good people coding delightful AI problems.
+Something that doesn't scale.

 ## Sep 2025

+- 30 Sep 2025.
+[GLM models can be used with Claude Code](https://docs.z.ai/scenario-example/develop-tools/claude).
+At $3/month and a quality close to Claude 4 Sonnet, this is a good deal.
+But the effort of adding a new subscription is too high for me.
+I'd rather use it via OpenRouter which is doesn't support an Anthropic API end point at the moment.
 - 28 Sep 2025. [`typst`](https://github.com/typst/typst) is a good LaTeX alternative.
 Markdown-like syntax with fast rendering.
 Mostly useful for researchers using LaTeX.
 But publishers / journals don't accept typst often.
 - 28 Sep 2025. [`libSQL`](https://github.com/tursodatabase/libsql) is an SQLite compatible fork with remote access, replication, ALTER TABLE to modify columns, random ROWID, etc. It supports the same externsions.
 The maintainers are working on [`turso`](https://github.com/tursodatabase/turso) - a SQLite compatible improvement with async, vectors, change data capture, etc. (still in alpha).
 But because of this, I'm a bit uncertain about the future of `libSQL`.
 - 27 Sep 2025. [`selectolax`](https://github.com/rushter/selectolax) is a fast, easy-to-use, modern HTML5 parser with CSS selectors.
 A good replacement for `lxml.html`.